capr/multigit/README.md

 Tag releases only record the current tag as opposed to the exact full version of the packages.
 This allows you to make stable releases even when some packages are "unstable" (i.e. they contain commits above the latest tag).
-It also allows the controversial practice of updating a tag's target without having to make a new release.
+It also enables the controversial practice of updating a tag's target commit without having to make a new release.

 ## What else can it do?